| SDMS

 then the NCR53C8XX driver

 will install and support all remaining LSI53C8XX or LSI53C1XXX devices.
+The SYM53C8XX driver takes full advantage of the features

 for the latest LSI53C8XX or LSI53C1XXX family of chips, although support for some of the earliest chips is no longer